Minhao-Zhang/Copenhagen-Canteen-Collection/README.md

 # Copenhagen-Canteen-Collection

-A small program that organizes most of the University canteen menu information for the use of university students
+A small program that organizes most of the university canteen menu information for the use of university students

 ## TODO

 - [ ] Scrape the menu information from KU canteens
-  - [ ] KU Frederiksberg Campus
+  - [x] KU Frederiksberg Campus
-  - [ ] KU Nørre Campus
+  - [x] KU Nørre Campus
   - [x] KU Søndre Campus
-  - [ ] KU Geocenter - City
+  - [x] KU Geocenter - City
   - [ ] KU Gamle - Taastrup
   - [x] KU Skovskolen
 - [ ] Scrape the menu information from CBS canteens